 Receivers MUST accept protocol messages only from the designated, authorized sender(s).
-Appropriate key management will provide encryption keys only to receivers authorized to participate in a designated session.
+Appropriate key management will provide authentication, integrity and/or encryption keys only to receivers authorized to participate in a designated session.
 The approach outlined here allows receiver sets to be controlled on a per-sender basis.